d0ct0r4r6a/d0ct0r4r6a.github.io/_posts/2017-02-01-new-year-new-blog.md

 [my previous blog](https://sparkitmyway.wordpress.com) and start writing here.
 Also, it will serve as the main page for my Github projects.

 But, as you can see, it's pretty dull now.
-Check back later!
+Stay tuned for updates!